alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/run-test-with-typemockisolator-during-a-tfs2010-build.md

 Thanks to logging I can see all details in the build log.
 As you can verify I logged all the output of the TMockRunner.exe, so I can verify details of execution.

-This example needs more work to be used in production, this because some value like â€œany CPUâ€ and â€œDebugâ€ are hardcoded in the action, moreover the custom action does not permits to use a test configuration file, but it can be used as starting point :)
+This example needs more work to be used in production, this because some value like *any CPU* and *Debug* are hardcoded in the action, moreover the custom action does not permits to use a test configuration file, but it can be used as starting point :)

 Alk.